Data-Integrity-Group/Wip/README.md

-This may become an effective Preample text block.
+This is effective perhaps even as a Preample text block.

 * consider LOOM via AnJo
 * note the ShadingLevel change at #1 = sum of lowers